ClutchKick2207/Google-Career-Certificates/Google Project Management Certificate/Project Initiation - Starting a Successful Project/02 - Working effectively with stakeholders/01 - Evaluating Stakeholders.md

 			- Send daily end of day progress emails
 			- Think about the amount of project detail every stakeholder needs
 			- Daily, weekly, monthly check-ins

+## Prioritising stakeholders and generating their buy-in
+- **Conducting a stakeholder analysis**
+	- **Key Steps**
+		1.  **Make a list of all the stakeholders the project impacts.**
+			- *Questions to ask*
+				- Who is invested in the project?
+				- Who is impacted by this project?
+				- Who contributes to this project?
+		2. **Determine the level of interest and influence for each stakeholder**
+			- Determine who your key stakeholders are.
+			- The higher the level of interest and influence, the more important it will be to prioritize their needs throughout the project.
+		3. Assess stakeholders’ ability to participate and then find ways to involve them.
+			- **Active Stakeholders**
+				- More opinions and touchpoints
+			- **Passive Stakeholders**
+				- Preferring only high-level updates and not involved in the day-to-day
+			- Just because some stakeholders don't participate as directly, doesn't mean they aren't important
+			- Many different factors that can influence the stakeholder's ability to participate
+				- Physical distance from the project
+				- Existing workload